-As one the best types of espresso machines available on the market today, the Rancilio Silvia stands far above other espresso machines or coffee makers that you’ll see on store shelves.
+As one of the best types of espresso machines available on the market today, the Rancilio Silvia stands far above other espresso machines or coffee makers that you’ll see on store shelves.
 For the home barista who is serious about their espresso, the Rancilio Silvia is a commercial-style espresso machine that includes professional-grade components.

 And now that you know all about how great your Rancilio is supposed to be, you’re probably terrified to try it out.
 After all, you probably don’t consider yourself the perfect barista, so how are you ever supposed to make professional-tasting espresso coffee with this daunting Lord of Espresso Coffee Machines?
 Never fear, there is hope!
 No fancy Italian import of a machine can defeat the power of an informed homeowner, armed with a step-by-step tutorial!
 You can and you will make the perfect espresso – that IS why you bought this machine in the first place, right?